riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

  static DH oracle might succumb after ~2^64 oracle queries (potentially in parallel) and ~2^64 computation.

-A similar attack is available with reduced cost for n = 5 as shown in
+A similar attack is available with reduced cost for n = 5 was shown in
  {{JV11}} and extended in {{FHJRV14}}, which was used to solve SDH in practice on the Third Oakley Group {{?RFC2409}}, defined over F_{2^155} with q = 2^31 and n = 5.